miltonlaufer/visualwebaudio/USER_GUIDE.md

 4. **Delete**: Select node and press Delete key

 ## Making Connections

+> **🔊 CRITICAL: For any audio to be heard, your audio chain MUST end with a connection to an AudioDestination node!** This is the final output that sends audio to your speakers/headphones.

 ### Audio Connections
 Connect audio outputs to audio inputs: